Skip to main content

 • Ipamorelin / CJC-1295 ∞ This is a powerful combination.
 Ipamorelin is a GHRP that stimulates a strong, clean pulse of GH release.
 CJC-1295 is a GHRH analogue with a longer half-life, which provides a steady baseline of GHRH stimulation.
 Together, they create a synergistic effect, promoting a more robust and sustained release of the body’s own GH.

-The benefits of optimizing GH levels can include improved body composition (increased and decreased fat), enhanced sleep quality, improved skin elasticity, faster recovery from exercise and injury, and a general sense of increased vitality.
+The benefits of optimizing GH levels can include improved body composition (increased muscle mass and decreased fat), enhanced sleep quality, improved skin elasticity, faster recovery from exercise and injury, and a general sense of increased vitality.
 These therapies are a sophisticated way to support the body’s own regenerative processes.

 Moving from the general advice of a wellness program to the precision of these clinical protocols is a significant step.
 It requires a commitment to understanding your own biology and working with a knowledgeable clinician who can guide you through the process of testing, diagnosis, and personalized treatment.